mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 * Sanitizer / profiler (`-fsanitize`, `-profile`...)
 * Threading model, exception model, calling convention, mangling convention...

-And since I don't know of any project that describesits toolchain by stating the ABI requirements and letting the build system pick any suitable compiler, I would also add the most common settings not already listed:
+And since I don't know of any project that describes its toolchain by stating the ABI requirements and letting the build system pick any suitable compiler, I would also add the most common settings not already listed:
 * Compiler (including version)
 * C++ standard revision